GSA/fedramp-automation/README.md

 - **NIST SP 800-53 & 53A Revision 4 in OSCAL:** NIST is also providing SP 800-53 and 800-53A, Revision 4 content as well as the NIST High, Moderate, and Low baselines in OSCAL (XML, JSON, and YAML formats) [here](https://github.com/usnistgov/OSCAL/tree/master/content/nist.gov/SP800-53/rev4).

-NIST offers a complete package containing the NIST OSCAL converters, syntax validation tools, 800-53 and FedRAMP baselines content is available for download in both [ZIP](https://github.com/usnistgov/OSCAL/releases/download/v1.0.0-rc2/oscal-1.0.0-rc2.tar.zip) and [BZ2](https://github.com/usnistgov/OSCAL/releases/download/v1.0.0-rc2/oscal-1.0.0-rc2.tar.bz2) formats.
+NIST offers a complete package containing the NIST OSCAL converters, syntax validation tools, 800-53 and FedRAMP baselines content is available for download in both ZIP and BZ2 format.
+Visit the [NIST OSCAL Github releases page for more information](https://github.com/usnistgov/OSCAL/releases/latest).

 Please ask questions or provide feedback on the above NIST dependencies either via email to [oscal@nist.gov](mailto:oscal@nist.gov), as a comment to an existing issue, or as a new issue via the [NIST OSCAL GitHub site](https://github.com/usnistgov/OSCAL/issues).